gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 ### SiFive

 The rustup target `riscv32imac-unknown-none-elf` is available to cross-compile for the Freedom E310 (e.g. the HiFive1).
 I couldn't find any support for the HiFive1 Rev B bootloader, so a dedicated programmer was required to program the board.

+### RP2040

+The RP2040 is just a single chip rather than a "family", but there are a number of boards you can buy based of this IC.
+There is a good quality RP2040 provided by the [rp-rs/rp-hal](https://github.com/rp-rs/rp-hal) repo.
+This repo is organized as a Cargo Workspace which also includes a number of Board Support Crates for development boards that use this chip, including the Raspberry Pi Pico, Adafruit Feather RP2040, Adafruit ItsyBitsy RP2040, Pimoroni Pico Explorer, SolderParty RP2040 Stamp, Sparkfun Pro Micro RP2040, Sparkfun Thing Plus RP2040, and Seeeduino XIAO RP2040[^bib-github-rp-rs-rp-hal].

+{{% figure src="rp-hal-rust-support-for-the-rp2040-readme-screenshot.png" width="400px" caption="Screenshot of the rp-rs/rp-hal repo README." %}}

 ### Others